Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/15-Installation.md

 ModuleStudio stores any temporary data as well as your project files in a special directory which is named `MostWorkspace` and located in your user home directory.
 So if you want to create a backup of a model look within `~/MostWorkspace/<YourProjectName>/`.

 At the moment this location is fixed.
 However, it is requested and planned to [make it configurable](https://github.com/Guite/MostGenerator/issues/832) in future.

+## Updating ModuleStudio

+Every time you start ModuleStudio it searches for available updates.
+In case an update is found ModuleStudio downloads and installs it automatically and restarts afterwards.

+By default MOST looks only for stable versions.
+You can also enable *staging updates* in the [preferences](30-UserInterface.md#preferences) though in order to include also unstable updates which includes every new build.
+You can read more about staging updates [here](30-UserInterface.md#modulestudio-base-preferences).